ilianAZZ/konvu-test/README.md

    ────────────────────────────────────────────────────────────
 ```

-When prompting the agent all files, we successfully got a summary of toese 10 files :
+When prompting the agent to list all files, we successfully got a summary of those files :

 ```text
 Generated Prompt: